BaptisteH3089/ImbLearning/README.md

 <img src="Img/CF_rd.png" alt="CF_rd" width="200">

 We can see that with NM1 and NM3 even though the f1-score is worse than without resampling, we are predicting a lot better the True Positives.
-These methods are efficient.
+This has a price because it increase a lot the number of False Positives.
+The last two methods are quite efficient to improve the score on the minority class.
 Tomek links and Random undersampling improve also the precision but less than NM algorithm.

 ## Conclusion

+We have seen that the resampling methods can improve quite a lot the proportion of well-predicted observations of the minority class, but in general it involves doing some errors on an other side.
+Methods based on trees and especially the Random Forest Classifier are very well-adapted to this task of imbalanced learning.
+Ensemble methods like Bagging of trees are also showing interesting results.
+Overall the algorithm to choose seems to depend a lot on the dataset and the classification problem to deal with.
+Resampling methods are very promising but they require the datascientist to adapt his methods to the dataset.

 ## Bibliography